 Water pollution is a major global problem, and considered one of the leading causes of death and disease worldwide.
 Water pollution is at its worst when harmful substances, usually chemicals or microorganisms, possibly contained in chemical spills, sewage, trash, or other kinds of waste products, contaminate the groundwater, streams, rivers, lakes, or the ocean,- rendering the water toxic to both humans and wildlife.
 A few of the causes?
-Leaking sewer pipes, the proliferation of concrete associated with urban development, as well as poorly managed agricultural practices are a just a few of the many important factors that can effect water quality.
+Leaking sewer pipes that allow polluted water to seep into the environment on a daily basis, the proliferation of concrete associated with urban development, and poorly managed agricultural practices are a just a few of the many important factors effecting water quality.

 Leaking Sewer Pipes

 Many of us are aware that certain aspects of our infrastructure require constant maintenance and repair.
 For example, we all know that we have aging bridges that need to be replaced.
 Highways that need to be widened, and potholes in roadways that need to be repaired.
 But did you know there’s another aspect of our infrastructure that is aging as well?; … It’s our sewer pipe systems.
 Concrete sewer pipes can crack and crumble as they grow old.
 And aggressive tree roots can pry the sewer lines open, and in their endless search for water, the tree roots can allow raw sewage to escape into the soil.
 Escaping sewage can pollute groundwater, and make its way into aquifers, streams, and rivers, and finally, even to the oceans..

 “The status of our streams, rivers, lakes, marine ecosystems and coral reefs remains critical, both in terms of species and habitats.”